fblekman/DeepJetFCC/README.md

 DeepJet: Repository for training and evaluation of deep neural networks for Jet identification
 ===============================================================================

+*These instructions pertain to DeepJet repo of the DeepJet authors.
+For FCC specific instructions, see the **docs** folder.*

 This package depends on DeepJetCore 3.X (https://github.com/DL4Jets/DeepJetCore). (but it should still work for DJC2)

 Usage